-- The Minister may establish advisory committees to assist the (1) CEO in the performance of the CEO's functions under this Act. - The Minister may determine (2) - the term of office of members of an advisory committee; (a) - the procedure of an advisory committee; and (b) - (c) after consultation with the Minister for Public Sector Management - the remuneration and allowances to be paid to the members of an advisory committee. - An advisory committee is to consist of members appointed from (3) persons having expertise in one or more of the following areas - - (a) the food industry; - (b) public health; - (c) the interests of consumers; - the enforcement of food legislation. - In addition the Minister may appoint as members of an advisory committee persons having expertise in nutrition, toxicology, microbiology, and food technology and such other persons as the Minister considers have appropriate expertise, qualification or experience as will enable them to make a valuable contribution to the advisory committee.
+- The Minister may establish advisory committees to assist the (1) CEO in the performance of the CEO's functions under this Act. - (2) The Minister may determine - the term of office of members of an advisory committee; (a) - the procedure of an advisory committee; and (b) - after consultation with the Public Sector Commissioner (c) - the remuneration and allowances to be paid to the members of an advisory committee. - An advisory committee is to consist of members appointed from (3) persons having expertise in one or more of the following areas - - (a) the food industry; - public health; (b) - (c) the interests of consumers; - (d) the enforcement of food legislation. - In addition the Minister may appoint as members of an advisory committee persons having expertise in nutrition, toxicology, microbiology, and food technology and such other persons as the Minister considers have appropriate expertise, qualification or experience as will enable them to make a valuable contribution to the advisory committee.